frux-c/coba-checkin/ubuntu-deployment.md

     sudo chmod -R <permissions> /path/to/project
     sudo chmod -R <permissions> /path/to/virtual/environment
     ```
+- If you are using the local sqlite3 database, you need to change the permissions of the database file
+    ```bash
+    sudo chmod -R <permissions> /path/to/database/file/sqlite3.db
+    ```

 ## Enable the config file
 - We need to enable the config file so that apache2 can use it